Office of the City Engineer

-The City Engineer implements and administers the provisions in the City’s Code of Ordinances and state/federal regulations relating to street cuts and storm water quality.
+The City Engineer implements and administers the provisions in the City’s Code of Ordinances and state/federal regulations relating to street cuts and sidewalks.
+Additionally, they issue the paving and utility construction permits, approve plans and oversee Plan Review.
+They make the engineering decisions in accordance with the City’s standard contract documents and resolve or mediate any conflicts from the contracts.

 The City Engineer is also responsible for the following:

-- Planning, design, bid document preparation, and construction administration for planned capital improvement projects, including improvements to existing streets, sidewalks, utilities, drainage, traffic signals, signage, and streetlights
+- Planning, design, bid document preparation, and construction administration for planned capital improvement projects (i.e streets, streetlights, traffic lights, sidewalks, etc.)

 - Reviewing civil site plans for residential and commercial building permit applications

-- Permitting street excavation, driveway, sidewalk, lane closure, and cooling water discharges
+- Permitting street excavation, driveway, sidewalk, lane closure, and use of cranes within public right-of-way

 - Environmental regulatory compliance for development projects, ongoing municipal operations, and local stormwater management